dotnet/roslyn/docs/features/nullable-metadata.md

 `private` or `internal` members to allow tools to correctly interpret the nullability of members without explicit `NullableAttribute` attributes.

-To reduce the size of metadata, the C#8 compiler will not emit attributes `private` members, and the compiler will only emit attributes for `internal` members if the assembly contains `InternalsVisibleToAttribute` attributes.
+To reduce the size of metadata, the C#8 compiler will not emit attributes for `private` members, and the compiler will only emit attributes for `internal` members if the assembly contains `InternalsVisibleToAttribute` attributes.
 The compiler will emit a `[module: NullableMembers(...)]` attribute to indicate which members were included.